Place Cells as Multi-Scale Position Embeddings: Random Walk Transition Kernels for Path Planning: Method

 The foundation of our approach is a symmetric random walk on a discrete lattice over the environment (e.g., a $40 \times 40$ lattice), with a subset of lattice points belonging to the obstacles.
 This random walk serves as a mapping policy rather than a goal-reaching policy.
-Remarkably, this purely random exploration policy leads to optimal path planning without explicit policy optimization, because transition kernel over time contains information about geodesic distance for short time and topological connectivity for long time.
+Remarkably, this purely random exploration policy leads to optimal path planning without explicit policy optimization.
+We use $\tau$ to denote the time step of this random walk mapping policy, to avoid confusion with the time $t$ of the planned trajectory. $\tau$ plays the role of scale, which is adaptively selected during path planning.

-For a location $x = (i, j)$ on a 2D lattice, let $N(x)$ be the set of its unobstructed neighbors, i.e., neighbors that do not belong to obstacles (e.g., 4 nearest neighbors), we define the one-step transition probabilities as: \begin{itemize} \item For each unobstructed neighbor $y$ of $x$: $p(y|x, t=1) = p_{\text{move}}$ (e.g., 1/4 in the case of 4 nearest neighbors) \item For self-transition: $p(x|x, t=1) = 1 - |N(x)| \cdot p_{\text{move}}$ \end{itemize} where $|N(x)|$ is the number of unobstructed neighbors of $x$.
-A critical property of this formulation is that the transition probabilities are symmetric, meaning $p(y|x, t=1) = p(x|y, t=1)$ for all locations $x$ and $y$.
-This symmetry ensures that the random walk process preserves the bidirectional nature of spatial relationships, which is essential for creating a well-defined distance metric.
+For a location $x = (i, j)$ on a 2D lattice, let $N(x)$ be the set of its unobstructed neighbors, i.e., neighbors that do not belong to obstacles (e.g., 4 nearest neighbors), we define the one-step transition probabilities as: \begin{itemize} \item For each unobstructed neighbor $y$ of $x$: $p(y|x, \tau=1) = p_{\text{move}}$ (e.g., 1/4 in the case of 4 nearest neighbors) \item For self-transition: $p(x|x, \tau=1) = 1 - |N(x)| \cdot p_{\text{move}}$ \end{itemize} where $|N(x)|$ is the number of unobstructed neighbors of $x$.
+A critical property of this formulation is that the transition probabilities are symmetric, meaning $p(y|x, \tau=1) = p(x|y, \tau=1)$ for all locations $x$ and $y$.
+This symmetry ensures that the random walk process preserves the bidirectional nature of spatial relationships, which is essential for creating a well-defined proximity metric.

-The above random walk defines $t$-step symmetric transition kernel $p(y|x, t)$ over time $t$, which measures the spatial proximity or adjacency between $x$ and $y$ at a spatial scale or resolution reflected by $t$.
-The above formulation can be applied to random walk on general graphs.
+The above random walk defines $\tau$-step symmetric transition kernel $p(y|x, \tau)$ over time step $\tau$, which measures the spatial adjacency between $x$ and $y$ at a spatial scale or resolution captured by $\tau$.